Summary of survey software:

 Stata is a complete statistical software package with full statistical,

-interactively or in batch mode, and is fully programmable.
-The
+or in batch mode, and is fully programmable.
+The survey commands are

 Platforms on which the software can be run.